 She also liked the fact that the heat collection loop is protected by being underground, extending the lifespan of the system, and that ground-source heat pumps are even more efficient than their air-source counterparts.

 The family encountered some supply chain issues with sourcing the geothermal system due to pandemic disruptions.
 Watts-Plater let us know that, despite these complications, the installation in the Spring went very smoothly.
-Watts-Plater’s partner Henry had also installed a ground-source heat pump in his home in Burlington 10 years ago, further reassuring her that geothermal was a reliable, safe, and eco-friendly choice for her own home.
+Watts-Plater’s partner Harvey had also installed a ground-source heat pump in his home in Burlington 10 years ago, further reassuring her that geothermal was a reliable, safe, and eco-friendly choice for her own home.

 At the same time, the home’s oil-burning water heater was also showing its three-decade age.
 “It was getting old, staining our laundry, tiles, and appliances a rusty brown.
 My insurance company was also insisting that my oil tanks be replaced.
 I didn’t want to spend money on another oil-burning hot water tank, so, I started to look into alternatives.”